How to Buy a Used Car in Pakistan: Step-by-Step Guide

 It’s important to verify that the registration documents are legitimate and obtain any necessary paperwork.
 This step is vital for ensuring that the car you are purchasing is legally compliant and free from any legal disputes.

-3. Assessing Engine Condition
+Step 3.
+Assessing the Engine Condition

 The engine condition of the car is one of the most critical factors that determine its performance and lifespan.
 A car with a well-maintained engine will generally be more reliable and have a longer lifespan.
 To inspect and evaluate the engine’s condition, it’s advisable to hire a professional mechanic from a mechanic shop or dealership.